riteshsp2000/node-typescript-boilerplate/article.md

 ## Introduction

-In this article, we will be trying to solve one of the most common problems encountered while developing a GraphQL based backend with MongoDB and Mongoose.
+In this article, we will be trying to solve one of the most common problems encountered while developing a GraphQL based backend with Typescript and MongoDB.
 Before we start, here is a quick overlook of the major technologies that we’ll be dealing with.

-Typescript is an open-source language that builds on JavaScript by adding static type definitions.
+- Typescript is an open-source language that builds on JavaScript by adding static type definitions.
 Types provide a way to describe the shape of an object, providing better documentation and allowing TypeScript to validate that your code is working correctly.

-GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
+- GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time and enables powerful developer tools.

 ## Prerequisites

 The article assumes that you have a working knowledge of TypeScript, MongoDB, GraphQL and Node.js.
 Before you begin, you will need:

-1. A basic Node.js server setup with Express.js (or any framework of your choice.)
-2. A GraphQL server setup with your Node server (popular examples include Apollo-Server, Express-GraphQL)
+1. A GraphQL server setup with your Node server (popular examples include Apollo-Server, Express-GraphQL)
-3. MongoDB setup with your server.
+2. MongoDB setup with your server.
 (Either local DB or MongoDB Atlas)

 ## The Problem: Multiple Sources of Truth